EECS 498: Advanced Programming and Principles of Software Design

 Lectures are offered in-person, with recordings posted for review.

 Labs are held in-person, with a mix of pragmatic tutorials, coding practice, and group software design exercises.
-You'll also meet briefly with a staff member for project checkpoints during your lab session.
+You'll also meet briefly with a staff member for project feature demos during some lab session.

 Attendance at both lecture and lab is required for credit.
 Due to space constraints, you must attend your registered sections.